bspanoghe/PlantModules.jl/docs/src/tutorial1.md

 )
 ````

 As you can see, we changed the default $shape$ between the root, stem and leaf modules, as well as their initial dimensions $D$ and metabolite concentration $M$.
 For our soil module, we changed the maximum water content and temperature.
-For a detailed explanation of the parameters and initial values here, we again refer to the [theoretical overview](nothinghere).
+For a detailed explanation of the parameters and initial values here, we again refer to the [Theoretical overview](theory.md).

 ### Coupling functional and structural modules